Pilot project Open Ricgraph demo server

 Contents of the pilot

-In this pilot project, we are starting with a few Dutch universities.
-Utrecht University will facilitate these organizations to construct a graph containing their research information.
-It will include information on researchers, teams, their results, (sub-)organizations, collaborations, (optional) skills, (optional) projects, and the relations between these items.
+Utrecht University facilitates the participating organizations to construct a graph containing their research information.
+It will include information on researchers, teams, their results, (sub-)organizations, collaborations, (optional) skills, and the relations between these items.

-The participating organizations will explore the potential and will investigate what can be learned from research information in a single graph.
-This project consists of three parts:
+The participating organizations explore the potential and investigate what can be learned from research information in a single graph.
+This project consists of several parts:

 - Utrecht University will make available an Open Ricgraph demo server containing research information from the participating organizations.

-- Pilot A: Participating organizations can enrich Pure data using Ricgraph and BackToPure.
-BackToPure can insert (enrich) items from an organization that are absent from the Pure of that organization but are present in another source, back into the Pure of that organization.
+- Participating organizations can enrich Pure data using Ricgraph and BackToPure.
+BackToPure can insert (enrich) items from an organization that are absent from the Pure system of that organization but are present in another source, back into the Pure system of that organization.
+Read more at Enhance research information systems with Ricgraph.

-- Pilot B: Participating organizations can explore collaborations between sub-organizations (faculties, departments, chairs) using Ricgraph.
+- Participating organizations can explore collaborations between sub-organizations (faculties, departments, chairs) using Ricgraph.
+Read more at Explore collaborations between (sub-)organizations with Ricgraph.

 To learn more about the pilot project, please read Discovering insights from cross-organizational research information and collaborations: A pilot project using Ricgraph, Rik D.T.
 Janssen (2025), https://doi.org/10.5281/zenodo.15637647.